beginning of content

 What is pneumonia?

-Pneumonia is an infection of the lungs.
-The infection is usually caused by bacteria or a virus.
+Pneumonia is inflammation of the small air sacs (alveoli) of your lungs causing fluid buildup.
+Pneumonia is usually caused by bacteria or a virus.

 If you are recovering well from a cold or flu that then becomes worse, it may be pneumonia.